 Did you know that a child’s heart is a very precious thing?
 Look into a small child’s eyes and you can see the openess and innocence there; and the deep level of trust they have for those that care for them.

-In my extensive experience of working with children of different ages & in different settings I’ve found they often have little difficulty in connecting with Jesus; seeing, hearing, sensing him.
-However they do need our encouragement & validation as they journey into adventures with him.
+In my extensive experience of working with children of different ages and in different settings I’ve found they often have little difficulty in connecting with Jesus; seeing, hearing, sensing him.
+However they do need our encouragement and validation as they journey into adventures with him.

 Jesus was very clear about the high value he had for children and for being childlike: